-RECOMMENDED USE OF MAPS FOR LAND-USE PLANNING AND DEVELOPMENT

-The landslide-hazard maps that accompany this report show areas of existing landslides and potential landslide hazard at 1:24,000 scale using U.S. Geological Survey 7 1/2 minute (topographic) quadrangles as base maps.
-These maps are chiefly intended for use by planners to identify areas where site-specific investigations addressing slope stability should be performed prior to development.
-It is recommended that slope-failure potential be evaluated and, if necessary, mitigative measures recommended in site-specific engineering geologic reports submitted by the developer prior to planning commission approval as outlined in table A-1.
+RECOMMENDED USE OF MAPS FOR LAND-USE PLANNING AND DEVELOPMENT landslide-hazard maps accompany this chapter show areas of existing landslides and potential landslide hazard at 1:24,000 scale using U.S. Geological Survey 7 1/2 minute (topographic) quadrangles as base maps.
+These maps are chiefly intended for use by planners to identify areas where site-specific investigations addressing slope stability should be It is performed prior to development. recommended that slope-failure potential be evaluated and, if necessary, mitigative measures recommended in site-specific engineering geologic reports submitted by the developer prior to planning commission approval as outlined in table A-1.